CartoDB/training/_posts/2015-02-21-pratt-examples.md

 length: 2
 ---

-#Pratt Workshop: Intermediate Styling and Features in CartoDB - Personal Project workshop
+# Intermediate Styling and Features in CartoDB - Personal Project workshop
 (This workshop is designed to leave a lot of flexible space to work on personal projects, tackle challenges, and achieve a safe project-need-specific learning experience with the help of experts.)

 ## About me: